demisto/content-docs/docs/integrations/feeds.md

 }
 ```
 Let's review the object key and values.
 * `"value"` - _required_.
-The indicator value, e.g. `"8.8.8.8"`.
+The indicator value, e.g., `"8.8.8.8"`.
 * `"type"` - _required_.
-The indicator type (types as defined in Cortex XSOAR), e.g. `"IP"`.
+The indicator type (types as defined in Cortex XSOAR), e.g., `"IP"`.
 One can use the `FeedIndicatorType` class to populate this field.
 This class, which is imported from `CommonServerPython` has all of the indicator types that come out of the box with Cortex XSOAR.
 It appears as follows,
     ```python
     class FeedIndicatorType(object):
         """Type of Indicator (Reputations), used in TIP integrations"""